sibr1011/edge_intelligence_taxonomy/README.md

 - final_summary.xlsx/.csv contains all the included papers for concept map and taxonomy
 - literature_process.xlsx/.csv contains all reasons for the exclusion and inclusion of the papers in literature review process (preprocessing/duplicates/..)
+- iterationen.xlsx all taxonomy iterations (divided by double strokes)

 sibr1011